 Benefits of Inpatient Heroin Detox Centers

-Detoxing from heroin can be a dangerous process.
+A detox from heroin can be a dangerous process.
 However, at Brentwood Springs Detox, we have compassionate medical staff available 24/7 for monitoring and support.
 Moreover, we provide a secure setting for individuals to detox as comfortably and safely as possible.
 Our facility offers many services and does more than just get clients through detoxification.

-Other services provided include:
+Other services we provide include:

 - Aftercare